gwiza-muli/mp-sorting-maven/README.md

 Authors

-* Your name here.
+* Sheilla Muligande
 * Samuel A. Rebelsky (starter code)

 Acknowledgements

 * _Forthcoming_.

-This code may be found at <https://github.com/USERNAME/mp-sorting-maven>.
+This code may be found at <https://github.com/gwiza-muli/mp-sorting-maven.git>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-sorting-maven>.

 Description of custom sorting algorithm
 ---------------------------------------

+REMEMBER TO UPDATE!!!!!!!!!!!!!!!!!!!!!!!!!1

 Notes on using Copilot (or other AI)
 ------------------------------------